pushfoo/octo-termlib/docs/style_conventions.md

 ### Data types

-There's no IDE support (yet?), but I'm using the following so notation so far:
+There's no IDE support (yet?), but I'm using the following notation so far:

 | type name       | meaning                    |